RagnarGrootKoerkamp/BAPCtools/readme.md

 - `bt generate [-v] [--jobs JOBS]`

 Use the `generate` command to generate the testcases specified in `generators/generators.yaml`.
-See [doc/generators.md](doc/generators.md) for documentation on this.
+See [doc/generators.md](doc/generators.md) for the specification of `generators.yaml` and see [doc/commands.md#generate](doc/commands.md#generate) for the full list of arguents.
 Use `-j 0` to disable running multiple jobs in parallel (the default is `4`).

 ![generate](./doc/images/generate.gif)